 Sea Lavender or Statice

-Limonium is another Canary Island plant that has adapted so magnificently to local conditions.
-Large broadly oval leaves are held close to the ground forming a dramatic background for the sturdy flower stems that reach up to 70 cm in height.
+Limonium perezii is native to the Canary Islands but has adapted so magnificently to local conditions.
+Large, broadly oval leaves are held close to the ground forming a dramatic background for the sturdy flower stems that reach up to 60 cm in height.

 The large flower heads are comprised of many small, papery flowers, which are deep purple on the outer edge (calyces) with a creamy white centre (corolla).
 Bold and conspicuous in the garden, the long lasting flowers also make an impact when used in flower arrangements.
 This plant does best in full sun positions and well-drained soils and tolerates moderate frosts.

 It forms a low, rounded shrub up to 0.5 m high, that becomes covered with flat-topped sprays of rose-pink, long-lasting papery flowers − anytime from November to February.
 The plant is slow-growing, produces branches from the base, and bears attractive, leathery dark-green older leaves and bright-green new growth.

 These salt-tolerant plants are highly recommended for rock garden pockets in difficult, windy, coastal gardens, and inland gardens.
 They can take moderate frost but dislike high humidity.
 Once established in the garden, Sea Lavender is a very water wise, long-lived plant that needs no watering in summer, and only occasional heavy drenching in winter – and yet it is versatile and performs well in high winter-rainfall areas like the southern suburbs of Cape Town.

 It can also be grown in large containers, requiring only occasional heavy drenching throughout the year.
 The stems become woody with age and light pruning is necessary after flowering, to encourage bushy new growth from the base.